Skip to content

 payable

-• pubkey, credentials, signature are the values generated by beacond in the previous step.
+• credentials and signature are the values generated by beacond in the previous step.

 • operator is the EOA address you created in the "Preliminaries" step.